Nilsar

 The project should strengthen the surrounding place, not stand apart from it.

 Community benefit cannot be a decorative afterthought.
-It has to be designed into how Nilsar hires, buys, grows, builds, and operates if it is to mean anything at all.
+It has to be designed into how Nilsar hires, buys, grows, builds, and operates.

 Local employment